MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/cloud-hybrid-search-faq.md

 ***Can I leverage SharePoint Hybrid picker to perform a clean-up of hybrid environment or deactivate the hybrid features that was activated by picker?***

 The Hybrid picker automates certain configuration steps to configure hybrid between on-premises SharePoint Server with SharePoint in Microsoft 365.
 This is not designed to undo the changes once the wizard completes.
 The Hybrid picker creates a Server-to-Server (S2S)/OAuth trust between the SharePoint in Microsoft 365 and SharePoint on-premises farm.
 After this is configured, re-running the wizard does not clean up the trust.
-You can refer to the documentation at [Hybrid picker in the SharePoint admin center](./hybrid-picker-in-the-sharepoint-online-admin-center.md#sharepoint-hybrid-features-offered-in-the-hybrid-picker).
+You can refer to the documentation at [Hybrid Configuration Wizard in the SharePoint admin center](./hybrid-confiuration-wizard-in-the-sharepoint-online-admin-center.md#sharepoint-hybrid-features-offered-in-the-hybrid-picker).

 > [!IMPORTANT]
 > If the Hybrid picker is run a second time with an enabled feature unchecked, this will not cause the feature to be uninstalled.
 Any additional selections will be installed and previously installed features will remain.